https://the-bare-foot-affiliate.com/

 Great area for families

-Adults can relax on the beach, or surfboards can be hired and surfing lessons are available.
+Kids can be Kids and adults can relax on the beach, or surfboards can be hired and surfing lessons are available.

 Palomino in Colombia.
 Visiting Paradise.